Woodworking Project Ideas

 How difficult is it relative to your current experience?
 You may be better off practising your skills on an easy project to begin with.

 How big is it?
-There is limited space in the workshop and you will need to take it home with you after each session.
+If you are a member of a Community Shed there is usually limited space in the workshop and you will need to take it home with you after each session.

 Found instructions online, or in a book?
 Make sure you are clear about the process and the materials.